Krzysztof Lijewski

-Krzysztof Lijewski (born 7 July 1983) is a Polish former handball player.
+Krzysztof Lijewski (born 7 July 1983) is a Polish former handball player and current coach, who is currently coaching Industria Kielce.
 He received a silver medal with the Polish team at the 2007 World Men's Handball Championship and a bronze medal at the 2009 World Men's Handball Championship in Croatia and at the 2015 World Men's Handball Championship in Qatar.
 He participated at the 2008 Summer Olympics, where Poland finished 5th and at the 2016 Summer Olympics, where Poland finished 4th.